-(Expressed in thousands) For the Three Months Ended March 31, 2020 2019 Cash (used in) provided by operating activities \$ (241,023) \$ 15,327 Cash used in investing activities (1,326) (3,448) Cash provided by (used in) financing activities 186,339 (19,481) Net decrease in cash and cash equivalents \$ (56,010) \$ (7,602)
+(Expressed in thousands) For the Six Months Ended June 30, 2020 2019 Cash used in operating activities \$ (15,913) \$ (37,991) Cash used in investing activities (3,161) (6,246) Cash used in (provided by) financing activities (9,239) 24,869 Net decrease in cash and cash equivalents \$ (28,313) \$ (19,368)

 Management believes that funds from operations, combined with our capital base and available credit facilities, are sufficient for our liquidity needs in the foreseeable future.
-Changes in capital requirements under international standards that will impact the costs and relative returns on loans may cause banks including those with whom we rely to back away from providing funding to the securities industry.
+Under some circumstances, banks including those on whom we rely may back away from providing funding to the securities industry.
 Such a development might impact our ability to finance our day-to-day activities or increase the costs to acquire funding.
 We may or may not be able to pass such increased funding costs on to our clients.

-During the recent period of high volatility, we have seen increased calls for deposits collateral by industry utilities such as the Options Clearing Corporation ("OCC") and National Securities Clearing Corp. ("NSCC") as well as more stringent collateral arrangements with our bank lenders.
+During the recent period of high volatility, we have seen increased calls for deposits of collateral to offset perceived risk between the Company's settlement liability to industry utilities such as the Options Clearing Corporation ("OCC") and National Securities Clearing Corp. ("NSCC") as well as more stringent collateral arrangements with our bank lenders.
 All such requirements have been met in the ordinary course with available collateral.